 Nick Marsden is a keen runner and volunteer.
 Each week he leads a Keep Fit group for Bexley Mencap members who have learning disabilities.
-Members of his group have previously worked alongside their local GoodGym group (click here to read our article from February), and a couple of weeks back a few runners from the group joined the GoodGym Bexley group for their first ever GoodGym task.
+Members of his group have previously worked alongside their local GoodGym group, and a couple of weeks back a few runners from the group joined the GoodGym Bexley group for their first ever GoodGym task.
 The members of Bexley Mencap have been there since the start of GoodGym Bexley; when they launched last year, the Keep Fit group hosted the very first GoodGym run task at the Bexley Mencap office and the group helped clean the alleyways around the office.

 Nick says, “On Monday nights, I run a keep fit class at the Crook Log Sports Centre for Bexley Mencap members with learning disabilities.
 Every week the class would finish as Tim and the GoodGym runners would arrive to start their warm-up.
 So every week we’d say a quick hello and goodbye to each other.
 Since then you might say that Bexley Mencap’s association with GoodGym Bexley has been a case of revolving doors – at least that’s how we’ve got to know each other – from familiar faces to running partners.”